iamntz/acf-unique-id/readme.md

 3. Activate the plugin via the Plugins admin page
 4. Create a new field via ACF and select the Unique ID type

+### Composer instalation

+`composer require iamntz/acf-unique-id`

+In your theme/plugin, include it:

 ### Field options

 By default, the generated field gives you a random 16 character string, separated by dashes similar to this: